mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/HowTos.md

 ### Set the MySQL Default Storage Engine

 The MySQL server of MAMP uses the Default Storage Engine MyISAM.
-If you want to change this, you have to change the configuration file of the MySQL server.
-With this tutorial we want to show you how to change the Default Storage Engine to InnoDB.
+If you want to change this to a different storage engine such as InnoDB you have to change the configuration file of the MySQL server.

-Stop the MAMP Server if it is running.
+1. Stop the MAMP Servers that are running.

-Use a text editor to create a file named my.cnf and save it to the /Applications/MAMP/conf folder.
+2. Use a text editor to create a file named my.cnf and save it to the /Applications/MAMP/conf folder.

-Add the following lines into the file:
+3. Add the following lines into the file:

 `[mysqld]default-storage-engine = InnoDB`

-Save the file and close your editor.
+4. Save the file and close your editor.

 Start the MAMP servers.
 Use MySQL command line.

 ---